Deep Sea Fishing in Hawaii

 Here’s information on those interested in deep sea fishing in Hawaii.
 Fishing is more than a sport in Hawaii.
 For centuries, it has been a means of survival and is deeply rooted in the Hawaiian culture.
 Even today, there are many Hawaiians who depend on the bounties of the ocean as part of their daily diet.
-That is not to say that recreational fishing has no place in Hawaii; on the contrary, fishing is a very popular way of relaxing and enjoying the wonders of nature for both local residents and visitors.
+That is not to say that recreational fishing has no place in Hawaii.
+On the contrary, fishing is a very popular way of enjoying the wonders of nature for both local residents and visitors.

 Deep sea fishing is the main attraction for those looking to enjoy the open ocean and beautiful seacoast surrounding the Hawaiian Islands.
 You can find numerous fishing boats that you can charter at any of the small boat harbors found throughout the State of Hawaii.
-Some of the more popular fishing harbors are: Kewalo Basin and Ko Olina harbors in Honolulu, Ma’alaea and Lahaina harbors on Maui, Honokohau and Kawaihae harbors on the Big Island and Nawiliwili and Port Allen harbors on Kauai.
-Depending on the size of the boat, a full day of fishing can typically range from a $200 to $1,500 for 8 hours of deep sea fishing.
+On Oahu there is Kewalo Basin and Ko Olina harbors.
+Ma’alaea and Lahaina are the harbors on Maui.
+Honokohau and Kawaihae are small boat harbors on the Big Island.
+While Nawiliwili and Port Allen are the fishing boat harbors on Kauai.
+A full day of fishing can typically range from a $200 to $1,500 for 8 hours of deep sea fishing.
 If you are just testing the waters, then it may be a good idea to book a 4 hour half day trip.

 Especially if you are after big game, you are not guaranteed to catch anything.
 Remember that this is called fishing, not catching.
 Check with the charter boat operator on whether you can keep your catch.
 Some charters factor in the income from the sale of the catch into their charter costs, so it is important to know that information ahead of time.